Zuora: Acquisitions and partnerships

 On 20 May 2015, Zuora acquired Frontleaf and launched Z-Insights, combining information from its subscriber invoicing and billing platform with customer usage information.
 In 2017, Zuora purchased Leeyo Software, a revenue recognition platform.

 Zuora partners with companies including Deloitte, Accenture, and PwC.
 In 2020, Zuora announced an expanded integration with GoCardless, to help companies in North America, Europe, the UK, Australia, and New Zealand to process recurring payments faster and reduce payment-related costs.

 In August 2022, Zuora reached an agreement to acquire Zephr, a subscription experience platform, for $44 million in cash.

 Funding

 On 17 December 2007, Zuora announced it had raised $6 million in Series A funding.
 Zuora announced $15 million in Series B funding on 15 September 2008; $20 million in Series C funding in October 2010; $36 million in Series D funding on 4 November 2011; $50 million in Series E funding on 5 September 2013; and $115 million in Series F funding on 11 March 2015, bringing its total funding to $250 million.
 Investors include Benchmark Capital, Greylock Partners, Redpoint Ventures, Index Ventures, Shasta Ventures, Vulcan Capital, and Next World Capital.
 Private investors include founder and CEO of Salesforce Marc Benioff and former PeopleSoft vice-chair and founder and co-CEO of Workday, Dave Duffield.

+Takeover

+In October 2024, American private equity firm Silver Lake together with Singaporean sovereign wealth fund GIC agreed to take Zuora private in an all-cash deal valued at $1.7 billion.
+The acquisition was completed in February 2025.